How To Grow Your Own Herbs To Enjoy Them Fresh

 Basil

-Uses: The leaves have warm, spicy flavor.
-Use in soups, sauces, salads, omelets and with meat, poultry, and fish.
-Also a basis for pesto.
+Uses: The leaves have a warm, spicy flavor.
+Use in soups, sauces, salads, and omelets.
+Also, a basis for pesto.

 Chives

 Uses: Leaves have a mild onion flavor.
-Chop them and add them to salads, egg and cheese dishes, cream cheese, mashed potatoes, sandwich spreads, and sauces.
+Chop them and add them to salads, dishes, cream cheese, mashed potatoes, sandwich spreads, and sauces.
 Use flowers in salads.

 Planting: Sow seeds in spring or fall, ½ inch deep in rows 12 inches apart.
 As soon as the seedlings are established, thin within the rows to 6 inches apart.
 Or set out nursery-grown plants in early spring, 9-12 inches apart.